NEXMAP/odom_GlobalSprint2017/README.md

 * evaluating and developing the design of our research process
 * evaluating and making suggestions for our planned statistics and graphics generator
 * suggesting and helping us think through architectural and technical issues

+Check out our [issues](ISSUES.md) page for specifics!

 ## Get involved

-If you think you can help in any of the areas listed above (and we bet you can) or in any of the many areas that we haven't yet thought of (and here we're *sure* you can) then please check out our [contributors' guidelines](CONTRIBUTING.md) and our [roadmap](../../issues/1).
+If you think you can help in any of the areas listed above (and we bet you can), check out the particular requests on our [issues](ISSUES.md) page.
+If you don't understand what we are asking for or you want to help in other ways, get in touch with [Elisabeth](link_esylvan).

+If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](../../issues) at this github repository because then we can get right on it.
+But you can also contact [Elisabeth][link_esylvan] by email (lisard gmail) or on [twitter](https://twitter.com/lisard).

+/ You can also hang out, ask questions and share stories in the [STEMMRoleModels room](https://gitter.im/KirstieJane/STEMMRoleModels) on Gitter.

 Please note that it's very important to us that we maintain a positive and supportive environment for everyone who wants to participate.
 When you join us we ask that you follow our [code of conduct](CODE_OF_CONDUCT.md) in all interactions both on and offline.

-## Contact us

-If you want to report a problem or suggest an enhancement we'd love for you to [open an issue](../../issues) at this github repository because then we can get right on it.
-But you can also contact [Kirstie][link_kirstiejane] by email (lisard gmail) or on [twitter](https://twitter.com/lisard).

-/ You can also hang out, ask questions and share stories in the [STEMMRoleModels room](https://gitter.im/KirstieJane/STEMMRoleModels) on Gitter.

 ## The materials